accrescent/accrescent/CONTRIBUTING.md

 ## Code conventions

 - Use Kotlin for all Accrescent code.
 Java will not be accepted.
-- Use [Jetpack Compose] for UI where possible.
-UI using XML Views will only be accepted if no viable Compose alternative exists.
-Since Jetpack Compose is still fairly new, it's okay to use alpha/beta/rc libraries if necessary (provided they meet the other contributing guidelines).
 - Avoid unnecessary third-party libraries.
 When a third-party library is needed, it should be well-maintained, widely used, and ideally written in a memory safe language.